Jamie Evans

 Jamie Evans is an American cannabis and wine professional.
 She's an author, event producer, and creator of the website, The Herb Somm.

 Education

 Evans studied viticulture at California Polytechnic State University San Luis Obispo.
 She also studied in the regions of Champagne and Alsace in France before earning the Wine Scholar Guild’s French Wine Scholar certification.
-In addition, Evans is a Certified Specialist of Wine.
+In addition, Evans is a Certified Specialist of Wine and Certified Sommelier.

 Career

 Evans worked in the wine industry before she transitioned to writing about cannabis in 2017.
 During this time, she created a website called The Herb Somm.
 A year later, she began hosting cannabis events focused on wine and food pairings.
 Partnering with different cannabis chefs, she produced a cannabis dinner series known as Thursday Infused, held in San Francisco, California.
 In 2018, Francis Ford Coppola debuted his cannabis line known as The Grower's Series at a Thursday Infused event.